eewig/BinaryTree/README.md

 This is binary tree and it works)
-Made it as my uni task.
+Made it as my an uni`s task.

 There are create, add, find and delete node funcs.